finos/open-source-readiness/docs/bok/Measurements/Code-Duplication.md

 <BoxOut title="Codebase Risk" image="/img/bok/risks/codebase-risk.png" link="../../Risks/Codebase-Risk" linkText="Codebase Risk Details">

 - **Increased Maintenance Overhead**.
 As already described, owning software has a cost.
 Note that within an organisation _the same piece of software could get forked multiple times_, each fork taking its toll on a different development team.

+- **Tip:** some organisations have made efforts to measure the amount of code duplication (and therefore developer cost) in order to justify [open source contribution](../Activities/Level-3/Making-The-Case).

 </BoxOut>